openstack/ironic/doc/source/user/states.rst

 wait call-back
   Just like the ``deploying`` state, the nodes in ``wait call-back`` are being deployed.
-The difference is that in ``wait call-back`` the conductor is waiting for the ramdisk to boot or execute parts of the deployment which need to run in-band on the node (for example, installing the bootloader, or writing the image to the disk).
+The difference is that in ``wait call-back`` the conductor is waiting for the ramdisk to boot or execute parts of the deployment that need to run in-band on the node (for example, installing the bootloader, or writing the image to the disk).